sponglord/property-pulse/README.md

 ## Description

-This is the seventh phase of a project originally bootstrapped with [`create-next-app`].
+This is the eighth phase of a project originally bootstrapped with [`create-next-app`].

 -   It is created from a course at: https://learning.oreilly.com/course/next-js-14-from/9781836207979/
 -   The repo for the course files is: https://github.com/bradtraversy/property-pulse-nextjs